eebasadre20/flow/README.md

 When `#execute` is unsuccessful, expected problems are **failures** and unexpected problems are **Exceptions**.

+Errors handling can be either either **proactive** or **reactive**; ideally all errors that can be are *proactive*.

+**Proactive** error handling is a form of defensive programming.
+Instead of letting an error occur, you fail with a very clear signal as to why.
+Explicit failures are more desirable than  than letting unexpected behavior dictate the program flow.

+**Reactive** error handling should be used to handle areas of the code where you do not control the underlying behaviors, such as integrations with third party gems.
+When you know something you can't prevent could happen, you can define a reactive error handler to cleanly translate an *exception* into a *failure*.

 ### Exceptions

 When an exception is raised during during execution, but a handler can rescue, it causes a failure instead.